microsoft/AzureDWScriptsandUtilities/APS to SQL DW Migration - Schema and Data Migration with PolyBase/readme.md

+# Important Message

-# Please note that we have an enhanced version of APS to Azure Synapse Analytics (formerly Azure SQL DW) Migration Process.
+### Please note that we have an enhanced version of APS to Azure Synapse Analytics (formerly Azure SQL DW) Migration Process.
 The new version is also published at GitHub.
 Link below:

 https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Migration/APS